frederic-perez/AmE-dictionary/data/idioms.md

 __give it a whirl__ :dart::two: To try something (often for the first time as a means of forming an opinion about it).
 __give notice__ :two::hammer:
 __give or take__ :four: Plus or minus a specified amount; more or less: _It will cost $20, give or take a dollar or two._
+__give sanctuary__ The act of providing refuge or protection to someone or something, often in a context where they are in danger or facing persecution.
 __give someone a piece of your mind__ To speak angrily to someone because they have done something wrong.
 __give someone a run for their money__
 __give someone an inch__